Why are we spending so much live session time in case discussions?

 - be familiar with the information in the case

-- have notes about what you think are the key issues, decisions, and decision criteria,
+- have written or printed notes about what you think are the key issues, decisions, and decision criteria, as well as key data points from the case that inform your analysis.

 - Imagine yourself in the situation.
 Resist the urge to be a consultant for the people in the case.
 Instead approach the case as you were in this situation at this point in time, with this data only, having to make this decision yourself.
 Try to keep yourself in the time frame of the case.
 “Hindsight is 20/20”: things that are familiar or available now may not have been familiar or available then.